albatros69/visual_transfer/README.md

 ## A bit of context
 This tool is a kind of [Sneakernet](https://en.wikipedia.org/wiki/Sneakernet).
-I started this as a proof of concept, trying to see how to exfiltrate data from a computer when you have no network of course (or when any file transfer is unavalaible), but also no USB, Bluetooth or whatever mean to interact with this host apart from a screen and a keyboard.
+I started this as a proof of concept, trying to see how to exfiltrate data from a computer when you have no network of course (or when any file transfer is unavailable), but also no USB, Bluetooth or whatever mean to interact with this host apart from a screen and a keyboard.
 Then, you need to think creatively: what are the other way of getting data.
 [Sound](http://www.whence.com/minimodem/) might be a way to go.
 But imagine you want to get data out of a bastion host you can only get a terminal onto (either graphic or text).